ALCO RS-3

 The ALCO RS-3 is a 1,600 hp, B-B diesel-electric locomotive manufactured from May 1950 to August 1956 by American Locomotive Company (ALCO) and its subsidiary Montreal Locomotive Works (MLW).
-A total of 1,418 were produced: 1,265 for American railroads, 98 for Canadian railroads, 48 for Brazilian railroads, and seven for Mexican railroads.
+A total of 1,418 were produced: 1,272 for American railroads, 98 for Canadian railroads, 48 for Brazilian railroads, and 7 for Mexican railroads.

-The successor to the RS-1 and RS-2, the RS-3 was built with a single 12-cylinder ALCO Model 244 engine.
-The RS-3 greatly resembled the design and appearance of its predecessor, but had 100 more hp (1,600 hp) and some changes to the fuel system and body shape.
-Some had their engines replaced with more reliable EMD 567B engines, becoming RS-3ms.
+The RS-3 greatly resembled the earlier RS-2 and somewhat resembles the RS-1, but it had 100 more horsepower thanks to its 12-cylinder, 1,600 hp ALCO Model 244 engine.
+It also had some changes to the fuel system and body shape.

 Much like the RS-1, many RS-3s served for decades; some are still in use as of 2022.

 Variants

 RSC-3: an RS-3 that used 3-axle trucks instead of 2-axle trucks.
 The middle axle on each truck was unpowered.
 This variant was designed for service on light track, as the extra axles better spread the weight of the locomotive.
+The RSD-4 and RSD-5 were similar units but with all 6 axles powered.

+RS-3m: an RS-3 whose engine was replaced with the more reliable EMD engine.
+Various railroads had repowering programs, most using 567B (and later 567C) engines from retired E-units in their RS-3's.
+The New York Central RR rebuilds were nicknamed "DeWitt Geeps", after the shop that did the conversions.

+Various Alco production variations occurred depending on the specifications by the customer.
+A small handful were built with steam generators in an extended-height short hood, nicknamed "Hammerhead" RS3's.
+Some had dynamic brakes located in the short hood.
+Some NYC units had one of their air tanks mounted on top of the long hood.
+Carbody vents, doors, and louvres also changed over the production span.